spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/3-batch/4-monitoring.md

 This section describes how to monitor the applications that were deployed as part of a Task definition in Data Flow.
 The setup for each platform is different, but the general architecture is the same across the platforms.

-The Data Flow 2.x metrics architecture is designed around the [Micrometer](https://micrometer.io/) library, which is a vendor-neutral application metrics facade.
+The Data Flow metrics architecture is designed around the [Micrometer](https://micrometer.io/) library, which is a vendor-neutral application metrics facade.
 It provides a simple facade over the instrumentation clients for the most popular monitoring systems.
 See the [Micrometer documentation](https://micrometer.io/docs) for the list of supported monitoring systems.
-Starting with Spring Boot 2.0, Micrometer is the instrumentation library that powers the delivery of application metrics from Spring Boot.
+Micrometer is the instrumentation library that powers the delivery of application metrics from Spring Boot.
 Spring Batch provides [additional integration](https://docs.spring.io/spring-batch/4.2.x/reference/html/monitoring-and-metrics.html) to expose metrics around task durations, rates and errors, which is critical to the monitoring of deployed batch-jobs.

-We will focus on using two Time Series Databases, Prometheus and InfluxDB.
+We will focus on using three Time Series Databases, Wavefront, Prometheus and InfluxDB.

+[Wavefront](https://docs.wavefront.com/wavefront_introduction.html) is a high-performance streaming analytics platform that supports 3D observability (metrics, histograms, traces/spans).
+It scales to very high data ingestion rates and query loads, while collecting data many services and sources across your entire application stack.

 [Prometheus](https://prometheus.io/) is a popular pull-based Time Series Database that pulls the metrics from the target applications with pre-configured endpoints and provides a query language to select and aggregate time series data in real time.